Japanification: In popular culture

-Taiwan

 In Taiwan, the term harizu (哈日族) is used, which is taken from the pen-name of Taiwanese manga artist Chen Guixing, Hari Kyoko 哈日杏子.
 Not only does her pen-name include the word, but her first manga Good Morning Japan, released in 1996, also described an obsession with Japan as a "hari sickness".
 The ri in hari is short for Japan, and the ha comes from a Taiwanese Hokkien term meaning to love something to death (哈得要死).

+Japanese culture has also had an influence on anime.
+This trend of Japan influencing children's popular culture continues with well-known icons such as Astro Boy, Hello Kitty, Doraemon, Dragon Ball Z, Sailor Moon, Pokémon, and One Piece.
+Japanese media is commonly described as Kawaii, a Japanese term meaning "cute" and "comfortable" in English.

-Japanification in economics
+In economics

 In addition to its cultural definition this process can be described as the transformation of an economy into one that follows the steps of Japan.
-In other words, it is a term used by economists that refers to falling into the same deflationary trap of collapsed demand that caused the lost decade.
+In other words, it is a term used by economists that refers to falling into the same deflationary trap of collapsed demand that caused the Lost Decades.
 Japanification is an ongoing issue today as the US, UK, and other countries go through similar economic issues.